 So whether you’re looking for small stuff to get for your friends who work in recruitment, whether you’re an executive who wants to give a little something to your recruiters or a talent professional looking for solutions (hey, we could all use some self-gifting), we have some ideas for you.

 Here’s a list with five thoughtful presents that can be ideal resources for recruiters and talent professionals:

 Anyone involved in the hiring process knows how much time is spent on writing job descriptions, composing emails to candidates or crafting lists of interview questions.
 So, for this holiday season, give a recruiter a library of templates for every purpose, from job ads and offer letters to interview questions and Boolean searches.

 How do you present this gift?
 If you want to add a touch of holiday spirit, you could send it as a card.
-Use a relevant service or create your own card using a tool like Adobe Spark.
+Use a relevant service or create your own card using a tool like Adobe Express Card Maker.
 Here’s one I created with Spark within 10 minutes:

 2. A book on modern recruiting

 Recruiting has grown exponentially from the time of newspaper job ads, and it’ll keep evolving and changing.
 Forward-thinking talent professionals who stay updated on new techniques and technologies will be the big winners in the recruiting game.